uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 ![Workflow Diagram](images/ContentStagingWorkflow.png)

-Different kind of *Content* Sources can  be attached to a *Content Project*.
+Various kind of *Content* Sources can  be attached to a *Content Project*.

-Optionally *Filters* can be added to globally filter *Sources* content. *Filters* will be applied with an *AND* in the middle.
+Optionally *Filters* can be added to globally filter content from *Source*s. *Filters* will be chained with logical *AND*.
-Filters for Software Channels can be denylisting a package by name or version, or denylisting patches by date or type.
+Filters for Software Channels can filter out a package by name or version, or a patch by date or type.
 The implementation should be generic to add other filters in future versions.

 The *Content Project* also defines the *Lifecycle*.
-Minimal one Environment must be specified.
+At least one *Environment* must be specified in the *Lifecycle*.
 It should be possible to add as many *Environments* as needed in a row.

 *Sources* to attach could be Software Channels, Configuration Channels, Formulas, etc.
-For Software Channels *one* base channel and all or some of its children can be added to the *Content Project*.
+For Software Channels, one base channel and all or some of its children can be added to the *Content Project*.

 Our *Best Practices Guide* says that custom channels (Channel created by the customer with 3rd Party software) should live in a separate tree, we must also allow to select other channels from different base channels.
 They need to be cloned during the *building process* under the new common